Post-Brexit info for EU Customers

 I have been lucky enough to grow a great customer base across Europe over the past few years and want to continue working with you, so I hope the information below helps with that.

-I am a UK VAT registered business (GB367 7916 42) which means if you are located in the EU/elsewhere in the world, and place an order to be shipped to your EU/international address, I won't charge the UK's 20% VAT on my invoice to you.
+Post-Brexit though, this is no longer the case.
+Which means if you are located in the EU/elsewhere in the world, and place an order to be shipped to your EU/international address, I won't charge the UK's 20% VAT on my invoice to you.
+You will instead be invoiced by your countries border control for the VAT rate of your country.
 But it is important to note that as an importer of goods to your country, it is your responsibility to pay the import VAT, any duty where applicable and the customs handling fee.
 What these charges may be, I will detail below.

 Whilst you are browsing the website, you may note that all of the prices are shown including the UK 20% VAT rate.
 This VAT amount will be removed from your product/cart total once you proceed through the checkout process, because once the cart sees an international, non UK address, it will remove the VAT amount automatically for you.